briannadrew/briannadrew/README.md

 - 👋 Hi, I’m @briannadrew
-- 👀 I’m interested in data science, web development, and so much more!
+- 👀 I’m interested in data science, web development, application development, and so much more!
 - 🌱 I’m currently working on a secret project...
 - 🔤 I have experience with HTML, CSS, JavaScript, PHP, SQL, Python, C#, Java, + more.
 - 💞️ I’m currently open to work remotely, or in-person in the Metro Vancouver area, Eastern Ontario, or even Montreal!